 Blue Hour

-Experience the musical width of the Royal Swedish Orchestra in a new form.
-On Saturday evening, when the matinee audience has gone home, music can be heard from the Golden Foyer.
-Welcome in, have a drink at the bar and listen as some of our musicians play their personal favourites off stage.
+Come and experience the musical breadth of the Royal Swedish Orchestra in a new setting.
+On Saturday evenings, once the matinee audience has gone home, music will be performed in the Golden Foyer.
+Come on in, have a drink at the bar, and listen as some of our musicians play their personal favourites off-stage.

-Since Blue Hour is a project marked by spontaneity, the program and participating musicians are usually announced shortly before a performance.
-Simply keep an eye on the website.
+As the Blue Hour project is characterised by spontaneity, the programme and the participating musicians are usually finalised shortly before the performance.
+Keep an eye on our website!

-Previous Blue Hour concerts have had programs such as Fantasy Quintet (Mozart's Clarinet Quintet K.581 and York Bowen's Phantasy Quintet op.
-93 for bass clarinet and string quartet); Piazzolla – Tango Sensations with six musicians; Viola Evening (including a premiere of a work composed by court bandleader Torbjörn Helander); and Sinatra Evening with Jens Persson Hertzman as vocal soloist and a number of accompanying orchestra members.
-The Blue Hour project started in the spring of 2022 and has been greatly appreciated by both musicians and audiences.
+Previous Blue Hour concerts have featured programmes such as Fantasy Quintet with works by Mozart and York Bowen, Piazzolla – Tango Sensations with six musicians, Viola Evening including the world première of a work composed by the orchestra's "own" Torbjörn Helander, and Sinatra Evening with Jens Persson Hertzman as vocal soloist.
+The Blue Hour project began in spring 2022, and has proved hugely popular with musicians and audiences alike.

 Concert programme